Pilot Studies Program

 - August 1, 2019 - Project Start Date

 Novel Biostatistical and Epidemiologic Methods (NBEM) Awards

 Novel Biostatistical and Epidemiologic Methods awards support the development of novel biostatistical and epidemiologic methods that overcome specifically identified analytic limitations and significantly enhance the validity and accuracy, scope or speed of clinical or translational research.
-A maximum of $35,000 will be awarded for a 1 year period.
-Strong proposals spanning two years will be considered on a case-by-case basis.
+A maximum of $35,000 will be awarded for a one-year period.
+Strong proposals spreading the budgeted amount across two years will be considered on a case-by-case basis.

-September 26, 2016 at 5 p.m. – Initial abstracts of proposals must be received.
-Please note that the submission system will reject proposals submitted after 5 p.m.
+- September 24, 2018 at 5:00 PM - Initial abstracts of proposals must be received.
+Please note that the online submission system will reject proposals submitted after 5:00 PM.